 AM -> IR: Buses drive Yerevan – Tabriz/Tehran and Yerevan – Meghri/Agarak early morning; from Kapan and Karajan finding transport could prove tricky/expensive.
 From Meghri you will have to hitch or take a taxi for the remaining 8km to the border.
 On the Iranian side, taxis await to take you to Agarak, and onwards to Julfa (3$), from where public transport is available.

-Experiences point to an easy, quick border crossing.
+Experiences point to an easy, quick border crossing, but when entering Iran, there is a man asking 1$ for insurance.
+Don’t pay.
 Updates can be posted here.
 There is a cafeteria as well as several exchange offices both on the Armenian and Iranian side.

 Armenia – Nagorno-Karabakh border crossings